1buran/pigment/README.md

 Both features based on node field name or field value, lexer token.
 That means you may code any business logic of colorizing / formatting: literal or regex matrching of passed json field name or value or lexer token etc. You may find examples of usage in tests.

+## Contributing

+New lexers are welcome!
+Please take a look at the json lexer, as start point for writing a new one.
+Please do not forget write tests along with the code.